This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Cómo vencer a los 4 jinetes del apocalipsis inmunológico

-Apocalypse is a word that is often associated with death or destruction.
+Apocalypse is a word that is usually related to death or destruction.

 And in current times, there is no shortage of religious fanatics who claim that the end of the world has already begun.

-Apocalypse in Greek means “revelation”, which has a kinder tone.
+Apocalypse in Greek means “revelation,” which has a gentler tone.
 And it can be related to the awakening of millions of people who are finally understanding that having healthy habits can save their lives.

-In addition, I will teach you what actions to take to face any external aggressor who wants to violate your protective shield.
+Additionally, I will teach you what actions to take to confront any external aggressor who wants to violate your protective shield.

 The world changed.
 Before and after this pandemic.
 As I always say, everything bad that happens to us has a positive side.

-I imagine that it is due to the physical principle of action and reaction or to the balance of energies of the universe that we know as Ying and Yang.
-But we need to learn from the bad to take advantage of it and get the most out of it.
+I imagine it is due to the physical principle of action and reaction or the balance of energies of the universe that we know as Ying and Yang.
+But it is necessary that we learn from the bad to take advantage of it and obtain the maximum benefit.

-Thanks to the advent of the internet, it is easier for us to have immediate access to tons of data.
-And if we add to that the social networks, the information sources (which do not guarantee their veracity) and quantities of supposed experts who dominate an infinite number of topics increase exponentially.
+Thanks to the appearance of the Internet, it has become easier for us to have immediate access to tons of data.
+And if we add social networks to that, the information sources (which do not guarantee their veracity) and numbers of supposed experts who master countless topics increase exponentially.

-Without knowing it, we begin to suffer from a new phenomenon called INFOXICATION, which refers to the excess of information on a specific subject, which makes it difficult for us to analyze and compress it due to excess data.
+Without knowing it, we began to suffer from a new phenomenon called INFOXICATION, which refers to the excess of information on a specific topic, which makes it difficult for us to analyze and compress it due to excess data.

-We invest valuable time reading or listening to different and often contradictory opinions on the same topic.
-In the end, we don't know where to start, what to do, and we end up in a state of paralysis.
+We invest valuable time reading or listening to different opinions that generally contradict each other on the same topic.
+In the end, we don't know where to start, what to do and we end up in a state of paralysis.

 What I don't understand is why most human beings procrastinate and need a great stimulus, such as a good scare, to start acting.
-We leave things for later, imagining that our problems will be solved by magic.
+We procrastinate, imagining that our problems will be solved by magic.

-In this case I mean our health.
-All the implications of leading an unhealthy lifestyle are already vox populi and, in any case, many do not decide to take control, knowing that sooner or later death will knock on their door.
+In this case I am referring to our health.
+All the implications of leading an unhealthy lifestyle are already widely known and, in any case, many do not decide to take control, knowing that sooner or later death will come knocking on their door.

-Faced with an unprecedented threat, we are all scared, hopeless and want to find automatic solutions that boost our immune system to reduce the effects of the virus in case of contracting it and even prevent it from being lethal.
+Faced with an unprecedented threat, we are all scared, hopeless, and we want to find automatic solutions that boost our immune system to reduce the effects of the virus if we contract it and even prevent it from being lethal.

 But since the cure is unlikely to fall from the sky, you must prepare to protect yourself from any current threats and those that may come later.

-The best way to prepare for war is by getting to know the worst enemies of your health, whom we decided to call the 4 horsemen of the immune apocalypse.
+The best way to prepare for war is by knowing the worst enemies of your health, whom we decided to call the 4 horsemen of the immune apocalypse.

 Rider #1 Lack of sleep

-In the modern era, technology has made many of our daily tasks easier, but it also keeps us exposed for longer periods of time to our cell phones, computers, and televisions.
+In the modern era, technology has made many daily tasks easier, but it also keeps us exposed for longer periods to our cell phones, computers, and televisions.

-The high exposure to blue light produced by these devices disrupts melatonin production, causing us to go to sleep late at night and fail to get the recommended 7-8 hours.
+The high exposure to blue light produced by these devices alters the production of melatonin, which causes us to go to sleep late at night and not be able to get the recommended 7 or 8 hours.

 Sleep is essential for health and survival.
 Even if you don't eat very well, you could live around 75 years.
-But if you don't sleep, your body is likely to collapse and you'll die in a matter of weeks.
+But if you don't sleep, your body is likely to collapse and you will die within weeks.

-When it comes to your health, sleep plays a key role.
-While getting more sleep doesn't necessarily prevent you from getting sick, failing to do so could negatively affect your immune system, leaving you susceptible to a bad cold or case of the flu.
+When it comes to your health, sleep plays a vital role.
+While getting more sleep doesn't necessarily prevent you from getting sick, not doing so could negatively affect your immune system, leaving you susceptible to a bad cold or case of the flu.

-If you don't get enough sleep, the body produces less cytokines, a type of protein that attacks infection and inflammation, affecting the immune response.
+If you don't get enough sleep, the body produces less cytosines, a type of protein that attacks infections and inflammation, affecting the immune response.

-Even chronic sleep loss makes the flu shot less effective by reducing your body's ability to respond.
+Chronic sleep loss even makes the flu vaccine less effective by reducing your body's ability to respond.

-If you want to know how to have a restful and quality sleep, I invite you to read the Simplified Guide to sleep like a baby and lose fat while you dream.
+If you want to know how to have a restful, quality sleep, I invite you to read the Simplified Guide to Sleep Like a Baby and Lose Fat While You Dream.

 Rider #2 High stress levels

-While stress alone can't cause you to catch a cold or flu virus, it does weaken your ability to respond to invaders, leaving you more vulnerable to infection.
+While stress alone cannot cause you to catch a cold or flu virus, it does weaken your ability to respond to invaders, leaving you more vulnerable to infection.

-Your recovery is also likely to be slower, since the immune system is suppressed in favor of stress.
+Your recovery is also likely to be slower, as the immune system is suppressed in favor of stress.

-Cells of the immune system (and other body systems) are unable to respond normally and levels of inflammation occur that increase the risk of further health problems.
+Cells of the immune system (and other body systems) cannot respond normally and levels of inflammation occur that increase the risk of additional health problems.

-Stress can also have a spillover effect on your defenses if you resort to unhealthy coping strategies, such as smoking or drinking too much caffeine and alcohol, eating too much sugar and processed foods, not sleeping well, and not exercising.
+Stress can also have an indirect effect on your immune system if you resort to unhealthy coping strategies, such as smoking or drinking too much caffeine and alcohol, eating too much sugar and processed foods, not sleeping well, and not exercising.

 Mood and attitude have a tremendous impact on the immune system.
 When we are happy and optimistic, it works well.
-But when we are stressed, negative, and in a low mood, our immunity tends to be low as well.
+But when we are stressed, negative and in a low mood, our immunity also tends to be low.

 Rider #3 Sugar and processed foods